stem-piano/stem-piano-g-main/documentation/component_manual.md

 In this directory are the files needed for PCB fabrication and a list of all components for the board.

-The Teensy 4.1 development board removably connects to the IPS PCB.
+The Teensy 4.1 processor removably connects to the IPS PCB.

 ### Six Channel Analog (SCA) PCB